thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 **Why it matters**: After adapting your model and applying performance optimizations, the next challenge is efficient resource usage.
 Serving every user request with a trillion-parameter model is wasteful.
 A smart system can distinguish when a small model is enough—and only escalate to a larger one when necessary.

 **How it works**:
-- **Model Cascades**: Start with a small, fast model.
-Escalate to larger, slower models if the output is uncertain or unsatisfactory.
+- **Model Cascades**: Use a sequence of models arranged by increasing capability and cost.
+Start with a small, fast model.
+If the output meets a predefined confidence threshold, return it.
+Otherwise, escalate to a larger, more powerful model.
+This approach balances latency, cost, and quality.
-- **Routers**: Lightweight models or heuristics determine which backend model to invoke.

-**Example**: An enterprise assistant handles FAQs with a distilled model, but complex finance-related queries are routed to a fine-tuned GPT-4.
+  - **When to use**: Ideal when you want to minimize average inference cost and latency, especially for use cases with a mix of simple and complex queries.
+  - **Example**: A chatbot uses a 7B model to answer routine questions and escalates to GPT-4 only when the 7B model’s response has low confidence.

+- **Routers**: Use a lightweight classifier or rules-based system to route the request directly to the most appropriate model based on query characteristics (e.g., topic, length, complexity).
+  - **When to use**: Best when you have domain-specific models or usage tiers and want to make routing decisions upfront to avoid redundant computation.
+  - **Example**: A system detects a user is asking about legal policy and routes the request to a law-specific model instead of a general-purpose LLM.

 **Intuition**: Just like customer support teams use first-line reps for standard questions and specialists for advanced issues, LLM systems should respond with the right model at the right time.